-Ask a membership professional about some of their biggest challenges, and selecting and implementing membership software is right up there.
+Ask a membership professional about some of their biggest challenges, and selecting and implementing membership software is right up there near the top of the list.
 Why is it so challenging?

-Here’s what you need to know (and do) before you present your business case for software to the board.
+Here’s what you need to know (and do) before you present a business case for software to the board

-You’re also more likely to speak with the member perspective in mind.
+Take care with the language you use.
+Speak plainly and skip any technical jargon.
+Translate technical terms in your presentation and supporting documents, and speak with the member’s perspective in mind.
 Make the connection between the software and member value (or association goals) as often as possible.

 Do your research.
 Present your argument and recommendations with confidence.
 Be ready for questions.
 Prepare to overcome objections.

 Boards are temporary guardians of your association’s money and resources.
 They don’t want anything to go wrong on their watch if they can help it.
 Because of this “safety-first” mindset, many boards are risk-averse.

+Identify your existing software’s shortcomings.
+Make a list of the ways it’s hampering productivity.
+Talk to your colleagues so you don’t miss anything.
 Then, add to your list all the ways the software prevents (and will prevent) your organization from pursuing new strategies and tactics and how those missed opportunities affect your organization’s ability to achieve strategic and business goals.